ydb-platform/ydb/ydb/public/sdk/cpp/examples/vector_index/README.md

 ### Flat Index

-It uses scalar quantization to speedup ANN search
+It uses scalar quantization to speedup ANN search:
+* an approximate search is performed using quantization
+* an approximate list of primary keys is obtained
+* we search this list without using quantization

 #### Create Flat Bit Index